ykperdgn/mindpulse-daily/src/content/posts/en/viral-sleep-2025-06-18.md

 ## 🔍 The Discovery

 What if everything you thought you knew about sleep was wrong?
+For years, scientists thought sleep was simply a time for rest, but new research has turned that idea upside down.
+It turns out your brain is hard at work while you’re asleep, performing vital tasks that keep you healthy and sharp.

-Scientists have just discovered that your brain has a secret "cleaning system" that only activates when you're unconscious - and it might be the key to preventing Alzheimer's, boosting creativity, and enhancing memory.
+Scientists have just discovered that your brain has a secret "cleaning system" that only activates when you're unconscious – and it might be the key to preventing Alzheimer's, boosting creativity, and enhancing memory.
+This discovery is changing how we think about sleep and its role in our lives.

 ## 📊 What Science Shows